-The shortcakes mentioned in The Legend of Sleepy Hollow led to a search for an authentic recipe from the late 1700’s.
+As an old recipe, the term short cakes now has numerous meanings.
 A more modern recipe suggested that shortcake were like the shortbread cookies we look forward to at Christmas time.
 The difference was that they were baked in a pan first, then sliced.
 Other searches suggest shortcakes are like boterkoek, more cakey, heavy and rich.
-However, I also came across a recipe in The Frugal American Housewives cookbook from 1829 that I ultimately decided to follow.
+However, I came across a recipe in The Frugal American Housewives cookbook from 1829 that I ultimately decided to follow.

-The end result was a scone-like cake, limited in sweetness, that allowed for a slathering of cream, as was served on the Sleepy Hollow table.
-Based on the original recipe, the shortcake should be baked in a ‘spider’ over the fire or hot coals.
-A ‘spider’ was a cast iron or sheet metal pan with long legs to stand over the flames, with potentially a long handle–remembering that in the 1700s to early 1800s when The Legend of Sleepy Hollow was both based and written, the kitchen included an open hearth for cooking.
-As our kitchens have evolved since the 1800s, I used an oiled cast iron pan.
-It was unclear from the original recipe how big the cast iron pan would’ve been, so it’s possible the shortcakes were thinner in size than what I’ve created.Print
+Remember that in the 1700s to early 1800s when The Legend of Sleepy Hollow was both based and written, the kitchen included an open hearth for cooking.
+As our kitchens have evolved since the 1800s, an oiled cast iron pan is a good alternative.
+It was unclear from the original recipe how big the cast iron pan would’ve been, so it’s possible the shortcakes were thinner in size than what has been created here.